 - Cryosurgery: Freezing AKs with liquid nitrogen often causes them to slough off and go away.

-- Other forms of surgery: Doctors sometimes cut away or burn off AKs.
+- Other forms of surgery: Doctors sometimes scrape away or burn off AKs.

 - 5-fluorouracil (5-FU): Creams containing this medication cause AKs to become red and inflamed before they fall off.
 Although effective, this method often produces unsightly and uncomfortable skin for a period of weeks, thus making it impractical for many patients.
 This method is best for patients who have a great deal of sun damage and many AKs.
-Once the skin heals, it often looks much smoother and even-toned, in addition to having fewer actinic keratoses.
+Once the skin heals, it often looks much smoother and even-toned.

 - Imiquimod (Aldara): This immune stimulator is similar in its indications and effects to 5-FU.

 - Photodynamic therapy (PDT): This therapy involves applying a dye (aminolevulinic acid [Levulan] or ALA) that sensitizes the skin to light, leaving it on for about one hour, and then exposing the skin to light that activates the dye.
 This blue light is absorbed by the dye, releasing the energy as heat which is believed to destroy the actinic keratoses.
 Like 5-FU and imiquimod, photodynamic therapy works best for patients with many AKs.
 Patients need to avoid exposure to sun or intense fluorescent light for two days after treatment to prevent ongoing peeling.

-- Diclofenac (Solaraze): This cream is an nonsteroidal antiinflammatory drug (NSAID), an agent related to ibuprofen [Advil, Children's Advil/Motrin, Medipren, Motrin, Nuprin, PediaCare Fever], a popular medication for headaches).
-Diclofenac is gentler than 5-FU or imiquimod, causing less inflammation, but must be applied for a longer period of about two months to achieve benefits.
+- Diclofenac (Solaraze): This cream is a nonsteroidal anti-inflammatory drug (NSAID), an agent related to ibuprofen (Advil, Children's Advil/Motrin, Medipren, Motrin, Nuprin, PediaCare Fever), a popular medication for headaches.
+Diclofenac is gentler than 5-FU or imiquimod, causing less inflammation, but must be applied for a longer period of about two months to achieve benefits modest improvement.